blankdots/ivy-pypi-repo/README.md

 	]
 }
 ```

+** NOTE that multile dependencies at the same time might not be possible to import due to the pivy-importer. **

 Example of curl requests:

 * `curl -X GET -H http://localhost:5039/pypi/{dependencyName}/{version}/dependencyName-version.tar.gz` to retrieve dependency with a specific version number